-Planning a trip to Japan is exciting.
-But with so much information available on the internet and in guidebooks, it can also be a bit overwhelming at times.
+Planning a trip to Japan is exciting, but with so much information on the internet (not to mention guidebooks), it can also feel overwhelming at times.

-That’s why we’ve compiled this list of the Best Japan Trip Planning Resources from around the Internet.
+So we’ve compiled a comprehensive list of the best Japan trip-planning resources from around the internet, including information on:

 - When to visit Japan & where to go